 You can also decide to exclude entire categories from being posted.
-I suggest you take this seriously, because not all of your posts may be evergreen and some may be very outdated (especially if you’ve been publishing your blog for many years).
+I suggest you take this seriously because not all of your blog posts may be evergreen and some may be very outdated (especially if you’ve been publishing your blog for many years).

 Also, you may want to exclude posts about specific or time-bound events, so if you have a category titled News or Events, you may want to exclude that entirely.

 If you want to exclude specific posts, click on the Exclude Posts link in the dashboard.
 You’ll be taken to a page where you can select posts that you want to exclude from being reposted.

 Another little tweak that you can make is to include hashtags in your tweets.
 You can do this by going to the main settings and clicking on Post Format.
 Here, choose the option to include hashtags in your auto posts.
 Also make sure you always include a link in your posts (otherwise it kind of defeats the purpose, doesn’t it?).

 There are other options you can choose to modify here if you wish, but I chose the default settings because they suited me fine.

 The part that I love best about this plugin is that, if you select the Google Analytics option (as you should), it will append a bit of Google UTM tracking code to the end of your URL, like this:

 And if you check your Google Analytics dashboard, go to the Campaigns link and check All Campaigns, you’ll see exactly how many visitors have come to your site as a result of the Revive Old Post Plugin.
 The numbers below reflect just a few weeks of using the plugin on my blog.